 That fall, despite the fact that we’d taken this leap of faith together, found jobs, and tried to make a fresh start, my husband and I decided to end our relationship.
-We’d followed all the steps we thought we were supposed to, and had even shaken it up by moving West.
-But we had to be honest with ourselves and each other—it was time to go our separate ways.
+We’d followed all the steps we thought we were supposed to and had even shaken things up by moving West.
+But we had to be honest with ourselves and each other: it was time to go our separate ways.
 Deep down, I knew we weren’t the right fit.
 I remember sitting on our bed and realizing that I was about to be truly alone for the first time in my adult life.
 I was terrified.
 And what would my parents think?
-I already felt like I’d let them down by uprooting my “settled” life in Chicago and turning off a perfectly laid-out path.
+I already felt like I’d let them down by uprooting my “settled” life in Chicago and turning from a perfectly laid-out path.
 But much to my relief, they were both very supportive and non-judgmental.
-Soon after I told my mom—who hates clutter—she said, “Well, I guess we can get rid of the old wedding dress and photos we’ve been storing!”
+Soon after I told my mom, she said, “Well, I guess we can get rid of the old wedding dress and photos we’ve been storing!”
+(She hates clutter.)

 Now it was just me and my moped.
 I moved into a small one-bedroom apartment on the top floor of an old house.
 I was living alone for the first time in my life, in a new city where I knew almost no one.
 It was a difficult and confusing time, but also an invigorating one.
 I felt a new sense of possibility.
-I remember buying a big bookcase from Ikea and sitting on the floor one night, a glass of wine in hand, music playing in the background, slowly assembling the thing myself.
+I remember buying a big bookcase from IKEA and sitting on the floor one night, a glass of wine in hand, music playing in the background, slowly assembling the thing myself.
 It took hours and hours, but I did it.
 The world was mine.

 A new friend invited me to join a sewing class with her.
 If I couldn’t find satisfaction in a job, maybe a side project could fill the void.
-The first few classes, I was so excited.
+For the first few classes, I was so excited.
 I had visions of starting a business by giving new life to thrifted clothes, like turning men's collared shirts into dresses.
 I wrote a mission statement and found a clip art image of a lotus flower (symbolizing rebirth) for my logo.
 I went to the thrift store and bought a bunch of pieces with all intentions of reinventing and reselling them.
 I bought my own sewing machine and got to work.

 The following Saturday, I spent the entire day stitching a simple tube dress from a pattern.
 For hours I sat bent over my machine.
 At the end of the day, the seams were all crooked, and one of the arms was lower than the other.
 It was completely unwearable.
 I was exhausted and—worst of all—uninspired.
 Not long after, I gave up on sewing.
 The fire inside me just wasn’t there.